 Stockpiles of nuclear weapons, a surfeit of trash in landfills, record high accrual of greenhouse gasses in the atmosphere, eighty-five percent of global wealth concentrated in just ten percent of its occupants: these are just some bad collections that threaten the continued existence of human life on earth.
 The dangers that these collections pose are obvious, so why is it so hard to disarm, reduce, and redistribute?
 Why can’t we clean up the messes we make?
 What if we cannot clean-up because we are already incorporated into the bad collections that overwhelm us?

 Econ 4311 examine the activities and strategies of multinational corporations (MNCs), the role of global trade and investment regulations on the decisions of these firms, and their impact on communities and sustainability.
 We will better understand the impact of MNCs on communities, regions and nations by studying local global linkages, global supply chains and the role of corporate social responsibility.
 The group project will examine the impact of global pharmaceutical and agribusiness corporations on community health and sustainability.

-Today, data on communities in Atlanta are more accessible than ever.
-Micro and macro changes in the makeup of local neighborhoods can be tracked through tax records, demolition and construction permits, and community surveys, among other sources; all of which might be easily downloaded by anyone with an internet connection.
-But data can be available, without necessarily being accessible.
+This course seeks to engage graduate students (and advanced undergraduates) from across Georgia Tech in exploring what Atlanta looks like through civic data.
+Today, data on the city are increasingly available.
+Micro and macro changes in the makeup of local neighborhoods can be tracked through demolition/construction permits, tax records, and community surveys, among other sources; all of which might be easily downloaded by anyone with an internet connection.
+But data can be available, without necessarily being accessible or actionable.